 Like in most cases, the best way to tell if a turtle is pregnant or not is by having an X-ray done by a professional.
 However, there are sure signs that you can look for yourself at home.
 So, let’s study them in detail.

 The extent of physical signs varies with each turtle.
 However, you can gently touch the lower part of the carapace, where you will find slight bumps.
 Those bumps are eggs.
 Some owners also report that the arms and legs’ insides turn white, but this is not true for all turtles.

 Trying to feel the carapace is complex because turtles dislike being handled.

-However, if you don’t conduct properly, you may end up breaking the fragile eggs inside the belly—risking the mother turtle’s life in the process as well.
+However, if you don’t conduct this properly, you may end up breaking the fragile eggs inside the belly—risking the mother turtle’s life as well.